Shared web hosting service: Description

-The service must include system administration since it is shared by many users; this is a benefit for users who do not want to deal with it, but a hindrance to power users who want more control.
-In general shared hosting will be inappropriate for users who require extensive software development outside what the hosting provider supports.
-Almost all applications intended to be on a standard web server work fine with a shared web hosting service.
-But on the other hand, shared hosting is cheaper than other types of hosting such as dedicated server hosting.
+The service usually includes system administration as it is shared by many users.
+This is a benefit for users who do not want to deal with it, but a hindrance to power users who want more control.
+In general, shared hosting will be inappropriate for users who require extensive software development outside what the hosting provider supports.
+Generally, most applications intended to be on a standard web server work well with a shared web hosting service.
+On the other hand, shared hosting is cheaper than other types of hosting such as dedicated server hosting.
 Shared hosting usually has usage limits and hosting providers should have extensive reliability features in place.
-Shared hosting services typically offer basic web statistics support, email and webmail services, auto script installations, updated PHP and MySQL, basic after-sale technical support that is included with a monthly subscription.
+Shared hosting services typically offer basic web statistics support, email and webmail services, auto script installations, updated PHP and MySQL, and basic after-sale technical support that is included with a monthly subscription.
 It also typically uses a web-based control panel system.
-Most of the large hosting companies use their own custom-developed control panel.
+Most of the large hosting companies use their custom-developed control panel or cPanel.
 Control panels and web interfaces can cause controversy however since web hosting companies sometimes sell the right to use their control panel system to others.
 Attempting to recreate the functionality of a specific control panel is common, which leads to many lawsuits over patent infringement.

+Shared web hosting services

 In shared hosting, the provider is generally responsible for managing servers, installing server software, security updates, technical support, and other aspects of the service.
-Most servers are based on the Linux operating system and LAMP (software bundle).
+Most servers are based on the Linux operating system (OS) and LAMP.
 Some providers offer Microsoft Windows-based or FreeBSD-based solutions.
-Server-side facilities for either operating system (OS) have similar functionality (for example: MySQL (database) and many server-side programming languages (such as the widely used PHP programming language) under Linux, or the proprietary SQL Server (database) and ASP.NET programming language under Microsoft Windows.
+Server-side facilities for either operating system have similar functionality (for example: MySQL (database) and many server-side programming languages (such as the widely used PHP programming language) under Linux, or the proprietary SQL Server (database) and ASP.NET programming language under Microsoft Windows.